-The Yolo-Solano AQMD (District) recently launched their Community Air Sensor Program (CASP).
-This pilot program installs low-cost sensors in under-served and rural communities throughout the District to provide residents and staff with real-time particulate matter (PM2.5) conditions on a daily and exceptional event basis.
+in 2017, The Yolo-Solano AQMD (District) launched their Community Air Sensor Program (CASP).
+This program installs low-cost sensors in under-served and rural communities throughout the District to provide residents and staff with real-time particulate matter (PM2.5) conditions on a daily and exceptional event basis.
 In addition, the program partners with local agencies and hopes to educate the public on the health impacts of wood smoke and how to access the information from these sensors.

-Before this pilot program started, the District operated air monitoring equipment in four cities: Woodland, West Sacramento, Rio Vista and Vacaville.
+Prior to the program, the District operated air monitoring equipment in four cities: Woodland, West Sacramento, Rio Vista and Vacaville.
 The equipment at these sites checked for PM2.5, PM10 or ozone.
 In addition to these four sites, CARB operated a fifth site in Davis on the UC Davis campus.

 As a result of the recent wildfire impacts and the concerns of residents, the District took the initiative to research and create a pilot program that would install air sensors throughout the District to check and relay particulate matter levels immediately on an open-sourced website for public consumption and inquiry.